Integrate with a Blend Pool

 Step 2: Determine if an intermediate contract is necessary

 The second step is deciding if your integration will be directly with the Blend pool or through an intermediate contract.
-We highly recommend reviewing the documentation for the to see if the features it provides are worth it for your integration.
+We highly recommend reviewing the documentation for the fee vault to see if the features it provides are worth it for your integration.
 The fee vault enables functionality like interest sharing to add an additional revenue stream for wallet providers.

 Step 3: Display Blend Pool data